LastBreach/Notes/CTF.md

   * https://github.com/apsdehal/awesome-ctf - CTF Framework & Tools

+### Pro Tip

+If you're going to do challenges, document them.
+Documentation is a vital part of penetration testing, and it requires practice just as everything else does.
+If you're looking for a good tool to take notes, I recommend ZIM desktop wiki.
+It's available for Mac/Linux/Windows.
+It automatically moves any screenshots you drag&drop into docs to the right location, so you won't loose your images when you move the notebooks folder.
+Also, it save a ton of time.

+Another suggestion was TiddlyWiki (web based), but I have no experience with it.

 ## Other Sources

 Not solely for CTF, but can include infos, news, etc.

   * https://www.reddit.com/r/AskNetsec